hyperledger/firefly-fir/text/0012-namespace-isolation.md

 be removed.

 The returned bodies from `/namespaces`, `/namespaces/{ns}`, and `/namespaces/{ns}/status` are also tweaked slightly.
-More details about the multiparty contract are now available, but all information related to messages/broadcasting of namespaces is removed.
+More details about the multi-party contract are now available, but all information related to messages/broadcasting of namespaces is removed.

 ## Messaging

-For gateway namespaces (ie `multiparty.enabled = false`), all messaging (broadcast and private) will be disabled.
+For non-multi-party namespaces, all messaging (broadcast and private) will be disabled.
 Determining a more direct way to interact with data exchange and shared storage without the assumptions made by FireFly's current messaging flows is outside the scope of this FIR.

 ## Identities